Greece Moments Greece Moments

 samos griechenland kokkari urlaub

-On the other hand, you can save yourself a look in the other direction, because directly behind Kokkari is the combined heat and power plant of the island of Samos.
-With its sooty chimneys, it is a real eyesore on the otherwise beautiful coastal strip and, depending on the wind direction, the smell also moves directly into the village.
+On the other hand, you can save yourself a glance in the other direction, because directly behind Kokkari is the island’s power plant.
+With its sooty chimneys, it is a real eyesore on an otherwise beautiful stretch of coastline and, depending on the wind direction, the smell drifts directly into the village.

 In the evening, the Platia of Kokkari is the “place to be” for a glass of wine or a cocktail, accompanied by live music.
-However, you shouldn’t be too late, because the coveted places are rare.
-By the way, the name “Kokkari” describes a small type of onion (shallot) in Greek and can be traced back to the earlier cultivation of the tuber in this area.
+However, don’t leave it too late, as the coveted spots fill up quickly.
+By the way, the name “Kokkari” refers to a small type of onion (shallot) in Greek, and can be traced back to the earlier cultivation of the bulb in this area.

 #2 Samos Idyllic Mountain Villages

-If you are tired of the touristy coastal towns, then a detour to the mountains of Samos is worthwhile.
-Behind numerous serpentines in the middle of dense forests, two pretty villages are hidden, which not only guarantee fantastic views over the north coast.
+If you’re tired of the touristy coastal towns, a detour into the mountains of Samos is well worth it.
+Hidden behind numerous hairpin bends in the middle of dense forests, two pretty villages await — and they don’t just guarantee fantastic views over the north coast.

 samos roadtrip frühling griechenland